Lissy93/dashy/docs/authentication.md

         hash: 3f8e2b1a9d...
         type: normal
     headerAuth:
-      userHeader: REMOTE_USER
+      userHeader: Remote-User
       proxyWhitelist:
         - 172.18.0.2
         - 127.0.0.1
 ```

 - **`userHeader`** - The HTTP header name containing the authenticated username.
-Defaults to `REMOTE_USER` if not specified.
+Defaults to `Remote-User` if not specified.
+Common values: `Remote-User` (Authelia), `X-authentik-username` (Authentik), or whatever your proxy forwards.
+Header matching is case-insensitive.
 - **`proxyWhitelist`** - Required.
 An array of IP addresses that Dashy will accept the header from.
 Only requests originating from these IPs will be trusted.
 This prevents clients from spoofing the header directly.
 - **`users`** - Required.
 The header username is matched against this list to determine the user's role (`admin` or `normal`) and to generate the session token.
 Users must be defined here even though authentication is handled externally.

 ### How it Works

 1. User visits Dashy, which is behind a reverse proxy (e.g. Authelia)
-2. The proxy authenticates the user and forwards the request with a header like `REMOTE_USER: alice`
+2. The proxy authenticates the user and forwards the request with a header like `Remote-User: alice`
 3. Dashy's server checks that the request comes from a whitelisted proxy IP, then returns the username via the `/get-user` endpoint
 4. The client matches the username against the configured users, generates a session token, and sets the auth cookie
 5. From this point, standard Dashy auth applies - `isLoggedIn()`, admin checks, and granular access controls all work as normal